 Stop drinks an hour before bedtime.

 If your child is drinking plenty during the day – they shouldn’t need a big drink before bed.
 Plus make sure they do a big wee before bed.
 When your child does have a drink, choose what they drink carefully.
-Avoid giving your child caffeinated drinks as caffeine increases the bodies urge to wee.
+Avoid giving your child caffeinated drinks as caffeine increases the body's urge to wee.

 Make it easy to get to the toilet at night.